fengyuli-dev/lost-and-found/README.md

 ## Databases
 This project contains a SQL database with three tables: user, lost, and found.
 Table "user" has one-to-many relationships with "lost" and "found".
 ## API Documentation
+A HTTP status code of 500 indicates internal server error and should be reported to the backend developer.
 For post methods, the field time should be in the format: TBD.
 ### `GET /api/lost/`
 Retrieve all lost items.